 I can hear you just fine

 “Patients often downplay their level of hearing loss.
 They may feel that their hearing is ‘not that bad’ or that others are mumbling.
 Patients may also lie as they want to avoid the expense and difficulty in obtaining a hearing aid.
-But recent research has linked untreated hearing loss to social isolation, depression, and more significantly, Alzheimer’s dementia.
-Hearing loss is best treated if caught early, and research suggests that using hearing aids can prolong independence and ward off dementia.”—Sreek Cherukuri, MD, a Chicago-based ear, nose, and throat doctor and founder of MDHearingAid
+But recent research has linked untreated hearing loss to social isolation, depression, and more significantly, dementia.
+Hearing loss is best treated if caught early, and research suggests that using hearing aids can prolong independence and ward off dementia.”—Sreekant Cherukuri, MD, a Chicago-based ear, nose, and throat doctor and founder of MDHearingAid

 Of course, I’m doing my physical rehab

-I just take a vitamin
+I only take a vitamin pill

 “You have to tell us everything you’re taking.
 Many patients take nutritional supplements and herbs, but it’s hard to know what’s in most supplements because of the appalling lack of regulation or oversight and many studies have shown that many supplements don’t even contain what they claim to contain.
-And some supplements can actually cause harm and interfere with medicines and drugs.”—Mark Vellek, MD, a hematologist and medical oncologist with Missouri Cancer Associates.
+And some supplements can actually cause harm and interfere with medicines and drugs.”—Mark Vellek, MD, a hematologist and medical oncologist with Missouri Cancer Associates

 I’m not hurt

 “There is so much pressure on people today, especially those who are very competitive, to be athletes.
 Patients often minimize symptoms or may be hesitant to report pain because of their dedication to their workout or game.
 A patient may say he has healed when in reality he has not.
-But by returning to exercise too soon, you can often worsen the injury or, even worse, get a whole new injury.”—Shaheer Yousaf, MD, orthopaedic surgeon at The Centers for Advanced Orthopaedics.
+But by returning to exercise too soon, you can often worsen the injury or, even worse, get a whole new injury.”—Shaheer Yousaf, MD, orthopedic surgeon at The Centers for Advanced Orthopaedics.
 Don’t fall for these 50 myths about the human body that could seriously damage your health.